LouisSavoie/simple-karma/README.md

 - *Thing names in parentheses can have spaces.*
 - *User Thing names with spaces must have a space between the @ and the rest of the name.*
   - *Example: `(@ Joe User)` for `@Joe User`*
-- *Admins can add `debug` anywhere in the command to have debug info DM'd to them.*
+- *Add `debug` anywhere in the command to have debug info DM'd to them.*

 ## Current Scope
 - Help documentation
-- Persistant cloud database
+- Persistent cloud database
 - Add new things to the database
 - Things are specific to a Discord server
 - Increment / decrement a thing's karma